brasky/CIS-Generator/README.md

 # CIS-Generator
 Create a CIS workbook (https://www.fedramp.gov/templates/) from an SSP and optionally supporting documentation (like an addendum with SRG security/privacy controls)

+## Requirements
+Assuming python and pip are already set up:
+Run `pip install -r requirements.txt` to install the dependencies (openpyxl and python-ssp)

 ## Usage
 Required arguments are the following: